 Warren is a larger medium-sized city located in the state of Michigan.
 With a population of 133,943 people and 43 constituent neighborhoods, Warren is the third largest community in Michigan.

-Unlike some cities, Warren isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Warren are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Warren is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Warren is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Warren who work in office and administrative support (13.40%), sales jobs (8.38%), and food service (6.90%).

-The education level of Warren citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.52% of adults 25 and older in Warren have a college degree.
+In terms of college education, Warren is nearly on par with the US average for all cities of 21.84%: 18.52% of adults 25 and older in Warren have a bachelor's degree or advanced degree.

 The per capita income in Warren in 2018 was $25,803, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $103,212 for a family of four.
 However, Warren contains both very wealthy and poor people as well.